w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 **Coordination Model**: This workflow emerges from LLM reasoning capabilities rather than pre-programmed algorithms.
 The AI agent uses language understanding to dynamically interpret requirements, assess available destinations, and adapt its approach based on what it discovers.
 The semantic foundation provided by Well-known Destinations enables this flexible, reasoning-based coordination to operate reliably across different websites.

-This integration pattern works consistently across any collection of websites that implement Well-known Destinations, creating a standardized foundation for agentic web interaction.
+This example integration pattern demonstrates how semantic web tools could work consistently across any collection of websites that implement Well-known Destinations, creating a standardized foundation for agentic web interaction.
+Other integration approaches and protocols could achieve similar results.

 ## Semantic Web Tools Architecture